We'll use your Roster of Care to work out how much SIL support you need.

 What happens if your plan expires before you have a Roster of Care?

 There might be times when we may not agree with your provider about your Roster of Care.
 If we can’t agree four weeks before your plan expires we use the same Roster of Care as your previous plan.
-We’ll include funding using the updated SIL pricing limits in the NDIS Price Guide .
+We’ll include funding using the updated SIL pricing limits in the NDIS Pricing Arrangements and Price Limits .

 In rare situations, your provider may be unable to provide an acceptable Roster of Care for supports.
 If this happens, we can help you get a Roster of Care from other providers.